jacobcvt12/blog/_drafts/hierarchical-tex.md

 ![Just math](/assets/img/hierarchical-graph-2.svg)

-Finally, to make the diagram worthwhile, Ti*k*Z `matrix`'s allow for directional arrows between the nodes and - if need be - text to the side describing a layer of the hierarchy.
-For this step, it is important to understand the naming of nodes.
-Within the matrix, each node takes a name based on the name of matrix as well as the location of the cell.
-This name is constructed as `named-of-matrix_row-number_col-number`.
-Thus, in our example above, \\(\sigma^2\\) could be referenced by `mat-4-2`.
+Finally, to make the diagram worthwhile, we need to add directional arrows between the nodes and possibly text annotation to each level.
+For this step, we reference nodes by name to draw arrows.
+Node names are based on the name of matrix as well as the location of the cell using the rule `named-of-matrix_row-number_col-number`.
+In our example above, \\(\sigma^2\\) could be referenced by `mat-4-2`.

 To add these lines and descriptions, we first construct the matrix as before.
 Following the construction, we draw the lines.
 The `\draw` command draws a line from one node to the next.
 The first option (here `->` and `<-`) specifies the direction of the arrow.
 I have placed the (shared) variance below the observations (\\(y_i\\)) and reversed the direction of the arrows to indicated hierarchy level.
 The section option (not required) specifies the type of arrowhead.
 Below I choose to use the `latex` style.
 To avoid writing more code, I use a `\foreach` loop to draw similar lines for columns 1 and 3.